 Whisler's is a rustic watering hole featuring handcrafted cocktails and a patio with frequent live music.
-Upstairs, they have a Mezcal bar, serving some of the best Mexico.
+Upstairs they have a Mezcal bar, serving some of the best bottles in Texas.
 Whisler's is a choice spot from daylight, to sunset, to last call.

 Congratulations, Whisler’s — you’ve solved the Austin cocktail version of a Rubik’s cube.